azdavis/azdavis.net/posts/japanese-resources.md

 A good example of the the difference between this approach and the 'usual' approach is how the 'regular' and 'polite' forms are taught with each approach.
-(Japanese has varying levels of politeness built in to its grammar.)

-Most textbooks/resources will start by teaching the polite form because this form is used when talking to most people, i.e. essentially everyone but your close friends.
-(Actually, when talking to your _superiors_, you often have to use other, different forms, which are even _more_ polite than the polite form).
+In Japanese, there is a 'regular' form and a 'polite' form of verbs.
+Most textbooks/resources will start by teaching the polite form, because this form is a good 'default' to use when talking to practically anyone.

 But then, when they later teach you the regular form, you realize that actually the regular form is the true, 'base' form of words/the grammar, and the polite